Sunz of Man: Solo careers

 Killah Priest was the first SoM member to embark on a solo career, releasing his acclaimed debut album Heavy Mental a few months prior to The Last Shall Be First.
 He released more studio albums, 2000's View From Masada, 2001's Priesthood, 2003's Black August and 2007's The Offering.
 Hell Razah released his solo debut When All Hell Breaks Loose in 2001 and received little attention.
 Shabazz the Disciple released his long-delayed debut album The Book of Shabazz (Hidden Scrollz) in 2003, which included a number of his early singles, such as "Crime Saga", "The Lamb's Blood" and "Street Parables".
 Prodigal Sunn released his solo debut The Return of the Prodigal Sunn in 2005.
 Also in 2005, Killah Priest and Hell Razah, along with Royal Fam's Timbo King and New York veteran Tragedy Khadafi formed the Black Market Militia, and released their self-titled album.
 Hell Razah released two albums in 2007, first Renaissance Child in February, and second Razah's Ladder, a collaboration with producers Blue Sky Black Death, released in October.
 Razah and Shabazz teamed up with producer Ayatollah in 2008 to form T.H.U.G.
 Angelz, and release their debut Welcome to Red Hook Houses.

 In early 2019, Hell Razah was featured in the song "The Grandmaster" on Cryptik Soul's album Killer's Blood.

 2019–present

-In 2019, Sunz Of Man returns and released their third official studio album "The Rebirth", which featured Cappadonna, Planet Asia, La The Darkman, 12 O'Clock, Makeba Mooncycle, Chi King, Shaka Amazulu The 7th and Tristate.
+In 2019, Sunz of Man returned and released its third official studio album "The Rebirth", which featured Cappadonna, Planet Asia, La The Darkman, 12 O'Clock, Makeba Mooncycle, Chi King, Shaka Amazulu VII, and Tristate.